jorgebucaran/hyperapp/README.md

 The app starts by setting the initial state and rendering the view on the page.
 User input flows into actions, whose function is to update the state, causing Hyperapp to re-render the view.

-When describing how a page looks in Hyperapp, we don't write markup.
+When describing how a page looks in Hyperapp, we don’t write markup.
 Instead, we use `h()` and `text()` to create a lightweight representation of the DOM (or virtual DOM for short), and Hyperapp takes care of updating the real DOM efficiently.

 ## Installation